Joey R. Hood: Career

 Prior to his career in foreign service, Hood was a Fulbright scholar in Burkina Faso, and worked at a bank in Vermont.
 He became a Pickering Fellow in 1998, being one of the first three to reach the rank of Senior Foreign Service.
-He is a career member of the Senior Foreign Service, class of Minister-Counselor.
-Throughout his career, he served in leadership positions overseas as the Chargé d’affaires and deputy chief of mission of the U.S. Embassy in Baghdad, Iraq, the deputy chief of mission of the U.S. Embassy in Kuwait City, Kuwait, and the principal officer of the U.S. Consulate General in Dhahran, Saudi Arabia.
+He is a career member of the Senior Foreign Service, class of Career Minister.
+Throughout his career, he served in leadership positions overseas as the Chargé d'affaires and deputy chief of mission of the U.S. Embassy in Baghdad, Iraq, the deputy chief of mission of the U.S. Embassy in Kuwait City, Kuwait, and the principal officer of the U.S. Consulate General in Dhahran, Saudi Arabia.
 In addition, he has served as the deputy director and the acting director of the Office of Iranian Affairs in the State Department's Bureau of Near Eastern Affairs, as the public affairs officer of the U.S. Embassy in Doha, Qatar, and as the political-economic section chief of the U.S. Embassy in Sanaa, Yemen.
-From January to September 2021, he served as principal deputy assistant secretary of state in the Bureau of Near Eastern Affairs and was the acting assistant secretary of the bureau.
+From January to September 2021, he served as Acting Assistant Secretary of State for Near East Affairs.
+Before and after that period, he was Principal Deputy Assistant Secretary of the Bureau.